MichaHere/Banathon-Discord-Bot/README.md

 ![*banner image*](https://github.com/MichaHere/Banathon-Discord-Bot/blob/main/banner.png)

-**CAUTION: This code is deprecated, it has been written in *discord.js v12* and is no longer supported.**
+❗️**CAUTION: This code is deprecated, it has been written in *discord.js v12* and is no longer supported.**❗️

 To run the bot, you first need a view node modules.